ARM-software/ebbr/source/chapter4-firmware-media.rst

 Partitioning of Shared Storage
 ==============================

-The shared storage device must use the GUID Partition Table (GPT) disk layout as defined in :UEFI:`5.3`, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout.
+The shared storage device must use the GUID Partition Table (GPT) disk layout [#GPTNote]_, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout.
 In which case, a legacy Master Boot Record (MBR) must be used.
 [#MBRReqExample]_

+.. [#GPTNote] As defined in :UEFI:`5.3`.

 .. [#MBRReqExample] For example, if the SoC boot ROM requires an MBR to find the next stage firmware image, then it is incompatible with